redmod-team/profit/doc/config.rst

         .. code-block:: yaml

             class: zeromq
+            transport: tcp      # transport system used by zeromq
+            port: 9000          # port for the interface
-            bind: tcp://*:9000              # address the runner binds to
+            bind: null          # override bind address used by zeromq
-            connect: tcp://localhost:9000   # address the workers connect to
+            connect: null       # override connect address used by zeromq
             timeout: 2500       # zeromq polling timeout, in ms
             retries: 3          # number of zeromq connection retries
             retry-sleep: 1      # sleep between retries, in s

     .. confval:: pre